r2c-CSE/semgrep_findings_to_csv_html_pdf_all_repos_filter_tag/README.md

 1. Ensure Python 3 and pip are installed.
 2. Install the required Python packages:

-`pip install requests pandas fpdf pdfkit PyPDF2`
+`pip install pandas requests fpdf pdfkit PyPDF2 plotly`

 ## Configuration
 Before running the script, you must set up the `SEMGREP_API_WEB_TOKEN` environment variable with your Semgrep API token: